SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Cluster-level resources (Namespaces, Nodes)
 - Every resource is in yaml format with a basic simple syntax.
 Every resource will start with apiVersion.
 When you push to github and pull in server then how to run that file ? kubectl create -f <file_name>.yaml ; kubectl apply -f <file_name>.yaml ; kubectl delete -f <file_name>.yaml ; kubectl get namespaces ns
 - What is the difference between create and apply ?
 - In Docker, we call container but in Kubernetes, we call Pod (It is the smallest deployable unit in kubernetes).
 Pod can contain multiple containers.
+Each Pod has separate IP address.
 - How we created docker container ? docker run -d -p 80:80 -v nginx:/usr/share/nginx/html --name roboshop-nginx nginx (or) using compose right ?
 - Then how to create Pod in kubernetes ?
 We will write a manifest file to create the Pods.
 Search in kubernetes.io for Pods creation, there you can see simple yaml syntax to create Pods.
 - If you dont give namespace, then Pod will be created in default namespace.